-The 2017-2018 NDLA Election is now closed.
+The 2018-2019 Election is now open.
 In general, you may vote for one candidate per region during NDLA elections.
 You may vote for candidates in any region, regardless of where you live.
-Please see below for candidate bios and personal statements from the most recent election in Region 7, Region 10, Region 17, and At-Large candidates.
+Please see below for candidate bios and personal statements from the most recent election in Region 8 and Region 9.

 Thank you for participating in the election!

 Too Keller graduated from the University of Notre Dame in 1995 and from Notre Dame Law School in 1998.
 During Law School, Keller participated on the trial advocacy team and was the 1998 recipient of the Barrett Award as the outstanding student in trial advocacy.
 After Law School, Keller worked at Bose McKinney & Evans LLP in Indianapolis for twelve years in its commercial litigation group.
 In 2010, he and one of his partners from Bose launched Keller Macaluso LLC, an entrepreneurial law firm in Carmel, Ind.

 Outside of the office, Keller and his wife, Sheila McMillen ’99, spend most of their free time coaching and shuttling between their three children’s basketball, baseball, softball and lacrosse practices and games.